Arab, US top diplomats in Israel as Mideast dynamic shifts

 As the ministers gathered late Sunday, two Islamic State group militants went on a deadly shooting rampage in central Israel, killing two young police officers.
 Jordan’s king, whose government declined to participate in the foreign ministers’ meeting, instead visited the Israeli-occupied West Bank in solidarity with the Palestinians.

-All the ministers expressed misgivings over Iranian behavior across the region and the possible renewal of the international nuclear accord with Iran.
+Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord with Iran.

 The Biden administration has urged Israel and the Palestinians to take steps to reduce tensions and create conditions for eventually renewing peace talks.
 But it has made clear that it has no immediate plans to press the sides to renew negotiations.